-Home to more than 60 rides, shows and attractions, LEGOLAND California in Carlsbad features a variety of LEGO-themed entertainment designed for children, including “Mini Land,” which showcases some of the nation's most famous cities through life-size replicas built entirely from LEGO bricks.
+Home to more than 60 rides, shows and attractions, LEGOLAND California in Carlsbad features a variety of LEGO-themed entertainment designed for children, including "Mini Land," which showcases some of the nation's most famous cities through life-size replicas built entirely from LEGO bricks.
+The latest addition: Mini San Diego!
 To find age-appropriate rides and activities, when visiting with younger kids, head left as you enter the park and travel clockwise.
 When visiting with older kids, head right as you enter and travel counterclockwise.

-While LEGOLAND is geared towards the preteen and under crowd, there are a few rides and attractions that will keep teenagers happy and entertained.
+While LEGOLAND is geared toward the preteen and under crowd, there are a few rides and attractions that will keep teenagers happy and entertained.

 - Head to the Imagination Zone where teenagers could spend the whole day, between the Xbox game Space, Lego Robotics activities and Lego building opportunities.